LasiduDilshan/IOT-Fire-Monitoring-System/Labs/README.md

 4. **4_Hardware Implementation of IoT System Components**
    Focuses on hardware aspects of IoT, demonstrating the setup and integration of components such as sensors and actuators to build a functioning IoT system.

-5. **Project**
-   This folder contains a final project that integrates the protocols and hardware implementations covered in this course, demonstrating a real-world IoT application.

 ## Getting Started